 - Mismatched: Mismatched earrings are the latest jewelry trend.
 Experiment and play with different shapes and styles!

 No matter what style you choose, don't be afraid to make a fashion statement as loud as your heart desires.
-But, before creating your polymer clay earring design, you'll also have to choose your earring hook type.
+But, before creating your clay earring design, you'll also have to choose your earring hook type.

 The different types of earring hooks you can choose from include: